opensearch-project/documentation-website/_dashboards/workspace/create-workspace.md

 Introduced 2.18
 {: .label .label-purple }

 Before getting started with this tutorial, you must enable the workspace feature flag.
-See [Enabling the ACL feature]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace/#enabling-workspace](http://localhost:4000/docs/latest/dashboards/management/acl/#enabling-acl-feature).
+See [Enabling the ACL feature]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace/#enabling-workspace](http://localhost:4000/docs/latest/dashboards/management/acl/#enabling-acl-feature) for more information.

 When the saved objects permission is enabled, only users with dashboards admin status can create workspaces.
 See [Configuring the dashboard admin]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace-acl/#config-dashboard-admin) for more information.